druce/druce.github.io/aws.md

 - Choose "Next: Add Storage" (Shouldn't have to modify anything on this page)

   ![03.1.
 Instance details.png](03.1.
 Instance details.png)
-- Set a reasonable amount of storage, like 30GB (more if you have a big dataset).
+- Set a reasonable disk size for storage, like 30GB (more if you have a big dataset).
 Click "Next: Add Tags"

   ![04.
 Add storage.png](04.
 Add storage.png)
 - Click "Next: Configure Security Group" (You don't need to modify anything on this page.
 Tags help you keep track of servers and other resources, when you have a lot of them)